Katy's garden of herbs, peppers and greens is constantly expanding as she learns new techniques and tries growing new plants!

 There are many options for grow lights for your indoor garden.
-You'll be confronted with many choices, it can get overwhelming!
+You'll be faced with many choices, it can get overwhelming!

 Choosing whether to buy LEDs or CFL is one of those choices.
-While neither choice is bad, it's worth doing research before you buy.
+While neither choice is bad, it's worth doing a little research before you decide.

 Each type of light lends itself to different growing operations.
 Learn about the advantages and disadvantages of each and where I use both types in my indoor garden.

-CFL grow lights have been an excellent choice for growing indoor plants.
+CFL grow lights have been an excellent choice for growing indoor plants for decades.

 Even if you're not an avid indoor gardener you will recognize the spiral CFLs you see in stores.
 The T5 tubes are another type of fluorescent that is popular for plants.